Tips to reduce your risk

 Cleaning and disinfecting high touch surfaces regularly (for example phones, keyboards, door handles, light switches, bench tops) can help stop the spread of coronavirus (COVID-19).

 - First step is cleaning, which means wiping dirt and germs off a surface.
 You can use common household detergent products stocked at supermarkets for cleaning.

 - Second step is to disinfect the surface.
 Supermarkets stock common household disinfection products – it is important to use products that are labelled "disinfectant" and to follow the instructions on the label.

-Please visit the Department of Health and Human Services website for more advice and regular updates.
+Please visit the Department of Health website for more advice and regular updates.